dcf21/star-charter/README.md

 ```

 If you wish to run `StarCharter` locally (not within a Docker container), then
-you must run the shell script `setup.sh` to download the data required by each
+you must run the shell script `setup.sh` to download the required astronomical
-tool and to compile the software.
-This script downloads various data from the
+catalogs from online sources and to compile the software.
+The downloaded data
-internet, including the DE430 solar system ephemeris, star catalogues, deep sky
+includes the DE430 solar system ephemeris, star catalogues, deep sky
-catalogues, and an image of the Milky Way to use to shade the background of
+catalogues, and an image of the Milky Way used to shade the background of star
-star charts.
+charts.

 The total download size will be around 500 MB, and it will take around 10-15
 minutes to process the downloaded files.

-Note that once you have built `StarCharter`, you must not change its location
+Once you have built `StarCharter`, you must not change its location within your
-within your file system.
-During the build process, the absolute path to the
+file system.
+During the build process, the absolute path to the downloaded
-downloaded data files is stored, and the code will be unable to find these data
+data files is stored, and the code will be unable to find these data files if
-files if their path changes.
-If you move the code, you must fully rebuild the
+their path changes.
+If you move the code, you must fully rebuild it:
-code:

 ```
 make clean